nickagliano/amino-acid/README.md

 #### pom.xml
 - maven file
 - manages the build and build dependencies, the most important of those being the biojava dependencies
+#### testoutput.csv
+- the output .csv file from the current build of the program